petereichinger/unity-helpers/README.md

 Tool that applies changes to all selected prefabs.
 The class is located at `Scripts/EditorTools/Editor/ApplyPrefabTool.cs` and it can be accessed via `UnityHelpers -> Apply Selected Prefabs`.

+## Open Git Bash Tool

+Tool that opens git bash for this project.
+Only works on Windows and only if git bash is installed in the default location (either `C:\Program Files\Git\git-bash.exe` or `C:\Program Files(x86)\Git\git-bash.exe`).
+Code for this tool is found in `Scripts/EditorTools/Editor/OpenGitBashTool.cs`

 ## Singleton

 A singleton pattern implemenation is found under `Scripts/Singleton/Singleton.cs` the full class name is `UnityHelpers.Singleton.Singleton<T>`.